-Spas have been found in Prague for many years and they are considered to be a vital way to improve health and wellbeing by a number of people in the city.
+Spas have been found in Prague for many years, and they are considered to be a vital way to improve health and wellbeing by many people in the city.
 In fact, many employers often contribute towards the costs of their staff visiting them, as they believe them to be so beneficial.

 Because there are a number of spas in Prague, the prices are also kept quite low, which is good for those on a budget.

 This is the first spa in Prague to incorporate traditional Asian therapies into its offerings.
 This includes treatments such as Thai massages, which complement the beautiful aroma of exotic oils.
 Its address is Maximilian Hotel, Haštalská 14 and their website is www.planetzen.cz.

 People worldwide have often used beer to relax, but it has even managed to find its way into the bathtubs used in spa treatments in Prague.
 Don’t worry, though; it’s not simply a bath full of Pilsner; instead, it’s water enriched with some of the key ingredients of beer, such as yeast and hops.
 You take a dip in these for about 20 minutes – they are heated to about 35°C/89°F, so they are akin to a beer Jacuzzi!
 You can find the Beer Spa Bernard at Týn 10 (courtyard Ungelt), Old Town.
 Their website is www.pivnilaznebernard.cz